EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-summary title="Typical message sizes in bytes" artwork-align="center"}

-These examples use 1 byte key identifiers and connection IDs, this is realistic in many scenarios as most constrained devices only have a few keys.
+These examples use 1 byte key identifiers and connection IDs, this is realistic in many scenarios as most constrained devices only have a few keys and connection.
 In cases where a node only have one connection or key, the identifiers may even be the empty byte string.

 For a comparision with other protocols, see {{I-D.ietf-lwig-security-protocol-comparison}}.